Chapter 2: I Want to Take Responsibility for You

 When she woke up, she found herself lying in the same bed as Wentworth.
 He was sleeping soundly, and she was naked.

-As a doctor, she naturally knew Wentworth hadn't done anything to her.
+As a doctor, she knew Wentworth hadn't done anything to her.
 The reason she was naked was probably because her clothes got dirty from vomiting.

 Seeing that her clothes had been dry-cleaned and neatly folded by the bedside, she quietly got up and got dressed.